Camden London Borough Council: Powers and functions

 The local authority derives its powers and functions from the London Government Act 1963 and subsequent legislation.
-It sets council tax and as a billing authority also collects precepts for Greater London Authority functions and business rates.
+It sets council tax and as a billing authority it also collects precepts for Greater London Authority functions and business rates.
 It sets planning policies which complement Greater London Authority and national policies, and decides on most planning applications.
-It is a local education authority and is also responsible for council housing, social services, libraries, waste collection and disposal, traffic, and most roads and environmental health.
-In 2025, the Care Quality Commission rated Camden Councils Greenwood Centre as outstanding for its adult social care provision.
+It is a local education authority and is also responsible for council housing, including sheltered housing such as Henderson Court, libraries, waste collection and disposal, traffic management and public roads, and environmental health.

+The council is responsible for social services provision and in 2025 the Care Quality Commission rated Camden Councils Greenwood Centre as outstanding for its adult social care provision.

 The council licenses street trading throughout the borough, including the following markets: